Suspected Al Qaeda Terrorist Wanted to Bomb Church and Other Sites July 4th

 "I want to remind everyone that the 4th of July celebration is a family event.
 Be smart if you see something say something," said Boston Mayor Martin Walsh.

-John Miller, the deputy commissioner of Intelligence & Counterterrorism for the New York Police Department said, "There's no specific credible threat to this Fourth of July celebration.
+NYPD commissioner James P. O'Neil said, "There's no specific credible threat to this Fourth of July celebration.
 That said, we understand it is a symbolic American holiday which is something we always consider in deployment so we will have an enhanced security package."

-Authorities say the best advice, if you see something, say something.
+Authorities say the best advice is: If you see something, say something.
 Your tip could prevent an attack.